HomeLatest NewsGovTechGovt pro-actively looking on WhatsApp privacy rules: MeitY

 “When you have a digitally fast-growing economy, cyber trust becomes a critical element to ensure that we are able to achieve the intended economic outcome by the use of technology,” Arora said.

-She said that in 2020, the country’s cybersecurity watchdog Indian Computer Emergency Response Team (CERT-IN) had reported that there were 3 lakh cyber incidents only in digital banking which is a two-fold increase from 2018.
+She said that in 2020, the country’s cybersecurity watchdog Indian Computer Response Team (CERT-IN) had reported that there were 3 lakh cyber incidents only in digital which is a two-fold increase from 2018.

 Advertisement

-“We have an integrated grid and all these grids are connected to all our generation systems whether they are plants or coal plants.
+“We have an integrated grid and all these grids are connected to all our generation systems whether they are nuclear plants or coal plants.
 A single major cyber incident can put the country in the darkness.

 “We have to be up to speed to see that all these vulnerabilities are plugged and we are ahead of people who are trying to be in the damage need and, therefore, there is need for cyber experts,” Arora said.